-The policy is maintained by the Human Resources Department and was most recently approved by the Wilmington University Executive team on August 19, 2020.
-The University reserves the right to review and update the policy in accordance with changing legal requirements and specific needs of the University.

-Any questions of interpretation regarding the policy shall be referred to the Title IX Coordinator.
-The Title IX Coordinator's determination is final.
+The University reserves the right to review and update the policy per changing legal requirements and Wilmington University's specific needs.
+Any questions regarding the policy interpretations shall be referred to Human Resources or the Title IX Coordinator.
+The appropriate University administrator's determination is final.